 Delta is tied for the airline with the most credit cards, with a ton of personal and business cards.
 When you go up each tier, from Gold to Reserve, you get an increase in perks (but also in annual fees on the card.)
 So, consider that when deciding which is the best card for you.

-With these cards, you can get up to nine fee waivers for checked bags per booking — so while all have a high annual fee, you may be able to earn it back if you frequently travel in a large group.
+With these cards, you can get up to eight fee waivers for checked bags per booking — so while all have a high annual fee, you may be able to earn it back if you frequently travel in a large group.

 To use the free checked bag perks, make sure to include your Delta SkyMiles number and use the Delta credit card when booking flights.